GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

 As a final step, you will learn how to perform queries against **Log Analytics** to populate a **Power BI** report based on your **Web Application Firewall** events.

 ## Requirements

 1. Microsoft Azure subscription must be pay-as-you-go or MSDN

-    -   Trial subscriptions will not work
+    - Trial subscriptions will *not* work.

 2. A machine with the following software:

     -   Visual Studio 2017 Community edition or greater

     -   SQL Server Management Studio 2017

     -   Power BI Desktop

     -   Fiddler

-3.  **To ensure you can begin the course delivery on-time, you must take the following step at least 5-hours prior to the course start time:**
+**To ensure you can begin the course delivery on-time, you must take the following step at least 5-hours prior to the course start time:**

-    -   **Run the Azure resource template -- The Application Service Environment can take more than 90-minutes to create.**
+> **Note:** The Application Service Environment (ASE) and Web Application Firewall (WAF) can take more than 90-minutes to create depending on the load in the region.

 ## Exercise 1: Creating and securing Azure Active Directory accounts